-If approved by the Council, a Service Level Agreement would be drawn up which would include receiving regular reports on the distribution of information and promotional materials to visitors.
+If approved by the Council, a Service Level Agreement will be drawn up which will include receiving regular reports on the distribution of information and promotional materials to visitors.

-Proposed by Councillor Clarke Seconded by Alderman Barr and agreed that the Council agrees to appoint Kearney's to provide a Local Information Office Service in Randalstown for a period of 1 year initially, with the option of an extension for two further periods of 12 months for an annual service fee of £600 per annum, (subject to a satisfactory review of performance in years 2 and 3) and that the Director provides an overview of tourist information provision to the Committee with proposals for other locations as appropriate.
+RECOMMENDATION: that the Council agrees to appoint Kearney's to provide a Local Information Office Service in Randalstown for a period of 1 year initially, with the option of an extension for two further periods of 12 months for an annual service fee of £600 per annum, (subject to a satisfactory review of performance in years 2 and 3).

-ACTION BY: Karen Uprichard, Tourism, Town Centre and Regeneration Officer/Majella McAlister, Director of Community Planning and Regeneration
+Prepared by: Karen Uprichard, Tourism, Town Centre and Regeneration Officer